taqtiqa/jlenv/docs/readme.md

 To remove old Julia versions, simply `rm -rf` the directory of the version you want to remove.
-You can find the directory of a particular Julia version with the `jlenv prefix` command, e.g. `jlenv prefix 1.0.0`.
+You can find the directory of a particular Julia version with the `jlenv prefix` command, e.g. `jlenv prefix 1.8.7-p357`.

-The [julia-build](https://github.com/jlenv/julia-build) plugin provides an `jlenv uninstall` command to automate the removal process.
+The [julia-build][] plugin provides an `jlenv uninstall` command to automate the removal process.

 ### Uninstalling jlenv